Click image to view event calendar or download the "Teamup" app and enter "https://teamup.com/ksdy6morjwhdeae3dx"

-Spring Swing Sr. Classic (open to public as well): This event date is on Monday May 13th and is priced at a members rate (amount to follow).
+Spring Swing Sr. Classic (open to public as well): This event date is on Monday May 13th and is priced at a members rate of $75 per player.
 The spring swing is open to women and men 50 years or older and will be played in a 2 person better ball shamble format.
-Included in the registration fee is a pancake breakfast, golf with shared cart, registration gift, served lunch, 1 alcoholic beverage and lots of great prizes to be won!
+Included in the registration fee is breakfast, golf with shared cart, registration gift, served lunch, 1 alcoholic beverage and lots of great prizes to be won!

 Girls Day Out (Member-Guest Event): Thursday August 1, we will be hosting our famous girls day out!
 Invite your girlfriends out for a wonderful day on course followed by an exceptional meal prepared by Executive Chef Cunningham.
 This year's theme is Nautical!

-Gladys Stiff Skins Game: Continuing the fun game established by the much loved, late Gladys Stiff, this ladies' event is a popular invitational game which is played in September.
+Gladys Stiff Skins Game: Continuing the fun game established by the much loved, late Gladys Stiff, this ladies' event is a popular invitational game which is played in September (date to follow)

 Tombstone Tournament: We like to end the season on the same pleasant note that we start it - hopefully a great day of golf followed by a delicious meal and the presentation of trophies and awards.
 The golf event is an alternate stroke, mixed, 18-hole tournament.
 It is scheduled to be played on Sunday September 22.
 Note: “no shows” will be charged for dinner unless appropriate cancellation time was given in advance.(There is a green fee charge applicable to play the West Course, in this event, if your membership is ‘restricted’.)
 There is a trophy for the couple who are ` last to die`.
 At our end of the year banquet, we also recognize members who have scored a hole in one at the Canadian Golf & Country Club and the most improved golfers (the man and woman and junior with the greatest drop in their handicaps over a defined period).
 In order to qualify, the member must: have had an established handicap as of September 30th of the previous year, played a minimum of 10 games during the active season, and have entered all eligible games played into the handicap computer.